gitnlsn/gobot_cpp/README.md

-#GOBOT
+# GOBOT

 ## Description
 GOBOT is meant to be a Go game program written in C++ language, which can play go with human.
-No cmake was used yet.

 ## Usage
 Usage was not defined yet.